 None of the parents reported that they had anticipated having a non-viable pregnancy.
 The unexpected and devastating news left them shocked to learn that they were not going to have a live baby.
 Because these losses were unexpected, participants shared that the process of learning that the baby had died was exhausting in terms of processing the information that health care providers were providing.
 Mothers and fathers shared that they had no previous knowledge about any of the baby loss charities before their own experiences of perinatal loss.
 Parents only learned about these bereavement support charities once their babies had died.
 Here, they were faced with the reality that they had to learn about the services that were available to support them.
-Most participants recalled memories of being given pamphlets of the different organisations after the loss of their child; Organisation A was the most mentioned charity throughout the interviews.
-Some mothers shared that they had learned about Organisation A from their midwives and doctors.
-One mother, Amelia, found her way to Organisation A from a simple online search:
+Most participants recalled memories of being given pamphlets of the different organisations after the loss of their child; SANDS was the most mentioned charity throughout the interviews.
+Some mothers shared that they had learned about SANDS from their midwives and doctors.
+One mother, Amelia, found her way to SANDS from a simple online search.

-"It was like a process over the months that just got worse and worse and worse and then someone said Organisation A to me and I think I Googled Organisation A."- Amelia, Leicestershire, Organisation A

-Several participants described the hesitancy they experienced when trying to contact the baby loss charities.
+"It was like a process over the months that just got worse and worse and worse and then someone said Sands to me and I think I Googled Sands."- Amelia, Leicestershire, SANDSSeveral participants described the hesitancy they experienced when trying to contact the baby loss charities.
 Accessing support from this charity sector reaffirmed that their baby had died; they felt helpless and yet the anxiety they experienced in contacting a support charity felt taxing.
 Some participants reported that receiving encouragement from their GP and/or midwives influenced their decisions to contact befrienders and the organisation coordinating the peer support groups.
 If they had not received support to contact the charities from their healthcare providers, it was likely they would not have made the effort to access peer support.
 Below is a quote from one participant which represents this:

-"Personally, if Rose (the bereavement midwife) or Organisation A didn't approach me through the hospital, I probably would have just come home and listened to everybody else and just gotten on."- Iris, Kent, Organisation B with whom they could connect was critical in persuading them to attend a meeting.
+"Personally, if Rose (the bereavement midwife) or SANDS didn't approach me through the hospital, I probably would have just come home and listened to everybody else and just gotten on."- Iris, Kent, PALS (Pregnancy After Loss Support)

+Once participants had contacted the baby loss charities, they shared that having access to a befriender with whom they could connect was critical in persuading them to attend a meeting.
 Often the befriender tried to sway newly bereaved parents by reassuring them that participating in a group could have been beneficial to their mental health.
 The reassurance of another bereaved parent who was further along in their grief journey was vital to convincing the newly bereaved parent(s) that accessing bereavement support was a way for them to process their loss.
 Attending a peer support group was a way for parents to feel a sense of normality; they had space to share their grief with others who were grieving similar losses.
 They did not have to hide their grief in the way they did in their daily lives, instead, the newly bereaved parent could expose their emotional selves in a safe space.
 The quotes below address how participants in Leicestershire felt being in a shared space with other grieving parents, and how it affirmed that other parents feel, and grieve in the same way as they did.
 Being with other parents with shared experiences helped to normalise emotions related to their experiences of perinatal loss.